How to Write Content That AI Platforms Actually Cite: Lessons From 29 Million AI Answers

 The Role of Consistent Naming and Positioning

-Here is what consistent naming looks like in practice:
+Here's what consistent naming looks like in practice:

 - Use the exact same product name everywhere.
 If your product is "Acme CRM," do not alternate between "Acme," "the Acme platform," "Acme's CRM solution," and "Acme CRM."
 Pick one primary name and use it consistently.